matrix-org/matrix-spec-proposals/proposals/3277-scheduled-messages.md

 Users could also try to schedule many events at once or schedule such that they all get sent at once - servers should apply rate limiting on both the scheduling and sending sides to limit the user’s ability to spam a room.

+There's a risk that an attacker could DoS a user with fake megolm sessions for scheduled messages which never arrive.
+This could be mitigated in the receiving client by enforcing similar limits to those on the server (e.g. if you receive more than N megolm sessions for scheduled messages from a given user in the room, the client could warn and discard them).

 This proposal relies on absolute timestamps, and so for it to work sensibly servers need to have an accurate (e.g. NTP-synced) clock.